TorSpider/TorSpider/Fresh_Install.md

 ## Start TorSpider!

 At this point, everything should be ready to go.
-Start up a new screen instance by using `screen -R TorSpider`, then `cd` to the TorSpider directory and run ./TorSpider.py, like so:
+Start up a new screen instance by using `screen -R TorSpider`, then `cd` to the TorSpider directory and run ./TorSpider.py.
+The first time you run the script, it'll create a configuration file called `spider.cfg`.
+Edit this file to include the login credentials and name of the PostgreSQL database, then save the file and run TorSpider again, like so:

 ```
 bash $ ./TorSpider.py